JvanKatwijk/qt-dab/README.md

 ![6.2](/Qt_DAB-6.X-2.png)

-The full GUI for Qt-DAB 6.X contains 4 (four) larger widgets  and - depending on the settings - a few smaller ones.
+The full GUI for Qt-DAB-6.X is built up from 4 (four) larger widgets  and - depending on the settings - a few smaller ones.

-The **mainWidget** (see picture) is the one widget that is always visible when the program is running, it  shows a list of services (either from the currently selected channel or from the favourites), and  it provides  all means for selecting a channel, selecting a service and controlling the visibility of the other 3 widgets..
+The *mainWidget* (see picture) is the one widget that is always visible as long as the program is running, it contains setings for controlling the visibility of other widgets.
+The main widget shows on the left half a list of services (either from the currently selected channel or from the favourites), and  it provides  all means for selecting a channel and selecting a service.
-It will  further show the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.
+On the right half of the widget is shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

 * touching the *ensemble name* (NPO (8001)in the picture) makes the *content table*, i.e. an overview of the content of the ensemble, visible (or if it is visible, touching will hide it);